Docs / mailbridge / Installation

 bash

-pip install mailbridge[all]
+pip install "mailbridge[all]"

-Installs sendgrid + boto3
+Installs aiohttp + aiosmtplib + sendgrid + boto3

-SendGrid pip install mailbridge[sendgrid] sendgrid
+SendGrid [sendgrid] sendgrid

-Amazon SES pip install mailbridge[ses] boto3
+Amazon SES [ses] boto3

 Postmark ✓ Included — no extra needed